 - In the event that payment is not made upon delivery, the client will be liable for any and all costs incurred by SMART in recovering the full cost of inspection including all legal fees on a solicitor and client basis and all disbursements incurred.

-- In the event of any dispute or claim arising directly or indirectly out of the report the client agrees to notify SMART of the dispute in writing within ten working days of delivery of the report.
+- In the event of any dispute or claim arising directly or indirectly out of the report, the client agrees to notify SMART in writing within ten working days of becoming aware of the circumstance giving rise to the dispute or claim.
 The client further agrees that (with the exception of emergency conditions) no repairs, replacements or alterations of the claimed discrepancy shall be made before SMART can re-inspect the said item.
 The client understands and agrees that in relation to this clause time is of the essence and that any failure to notify SMART of the dispute as stated above shall be a waiver of any and all claims arising directly or indirectly from the report.

 - Address for Service is 91 Mountain View Road, Dalefield.

 - Smart Building Inspections Ltd is a New Zealand owned company.

 Your payment details have the security offered by Paystation, a fully PCI DSS compliant certified Solutions Provider.

 Last updated: 09 December 2019